 Higher education officials rely on StudentTracker because it:

-- Utilizes enrollment and degree information obtained every 30-45 days from more than 3,600 collegiate institutions that enroll 99 percent of all students in public and private U.S. institutions.
+- Utilizes enrollment and degree information obtained every 30-45 days from nearly 3,600 collegiate institutions that enroll 99 percent of all students in public and private U.S. institutions.

 - Tracks students through their entire collegiate experience